OpTi9/Escape-From-TOS-York/README.md

 ## About the Game 🕹️

-Escape From TOS York is a is a roguelike bullet hell game.
+Escape From TOS York is a roguelike bullet hell game.
 Player needs to traverse through multiple levels of a dungeon filled with enemies, traps, and bosses.

 ## Tech Stack 💻